BankAmericard® vs. Citi Simplicity®

 LowCards is a Citi partner.
 These offers, valid when the article was written, may have expired.
 View our full editorial disclaimer here.

 The credit card industry offers plenty of products that boast of spectacular rewards and benefits, but these cards aren’t for everyone.
 Many American credit card users are more interested in finding a simple card that offers a low interest rate, a few key benefits, and no annual fee.
-The BankAmericard® from Bank of America and the Citi Simplicity are two of the more basic cards that appeal to customers who aren’t in the market for cash reward cards or travel benefits.
+The BankAmericard® Credit Card and the Citi Simplicity® are two of the more basic cards that appeal to customers who aren’t in the market for cash reward cards or travel benefits.

 Let’s examine these two competing cards, and see which one is right for you.

-Other benefits include online banking, account alerts, and optional overdraft protection that helps prevent declined purchases, returned checks or other overdrafts when you link your eligible Bank of America checking account to your credit card, although transfer fees may apply.
-Cardholders can also receive their monthly FICO credit score when they enroll in online banking.
-This card has no rewards program and there is no annual fee, but there is a 3% foreign transaction fee imposed on all charges processed outside of the United States.
+Cardholder benefits include online banking, account alerts, and optional overdraft protection that helps prevent declined purchases, returned checks or other overdrafts when you link an eligible Bank of America checking account to your credit card, although transfer fees may apply.

 Other benefits include Citi’s Price Rewind service, which will automatically search for a lower price on your eligible, registered purchases, and offer you a refund of the difference if it finds a lower price within 60 days of purchase.
 It also offers an extended warranty policy that adds a year to the manufacturer’s warranty for many purchases.
 And when traveling, this card offers worldwide rental car insurance, as well as a travel and emergency assistance hotline.
 Finally, Citi offers automatic account alerts, a customizable payment due date, and compatibility with the Apple Pay mobile payment system.
 This card has no rewards program and no annual fee, but there is a 3% foreign transaction fee, which applies to all payments processed outside of the United States.